MonkeyEnterprise/kiosk-presenter/README.md

 30 19 * * 7 echo "standby 0" | cec-client -s -d 1 >/dev/null 2>&1
 ```

+---

-## Expected Behavior
+## **Expected Behavior**

 After reboot:
-- The system will boot directly into a terminal.
+- The system boots directly into a terminal.
 - X will automatically start without a cursor.
-- Media files will synchronize from your remote storage using `rclone`.
+- `rclone` will synchronize media files from remote storage.
-- HDMI-CEC will power on the display.
+- HDMI-CEC will power on the display automatically.
-- `feh` will automatically start the slideshow and keep the display active.
+- `feh` will run a fullscreen slideshow and stay active.

 ---

-## Additional Tips
+## **Additional Tips**

-- To verify if `rclone` is syncing correctly, run:
+- To verify if `rclone` is syncing correctly:

 ```sh
 rclone ls remote:path
 ```

-- To test HDMI-CEC commands manually:
+- To manually test HDMI-CEC commands:

 ```sh
 echo "standby 0" | cec-client -s -d 1  # Turn off display